ifyouseewendy/ifyouseewendy.github.io/source/_posts/2015-01-29-guidance-from-poodr.markdown

 **Benefits**

-When using composition, the natural tendency is to create many small objects that con- tain straightforward responsibilities that are accessible through clearly defined interfaces.
+When using composition, the natural tendency is to create many small objects that contain straightforward responsibilities that are accessible through clearly defined interfaces.
 These small objects have a single responsibility and specify their own behavior.
 They are transparent.

 By their very nature, objects that participate in composition are small, structurally independent, and have well-defined interfaces.
 This allows their seamless transition into pluggable, interchangeable components.